 Now that you have your fonts and colours sorted, you need to decide on the type of images you are going to use.
 Are you going to use stock photography, your own photography, vectors?
 This is a lot easier if you did sufficient research during the research phase.

 Form follows function; always ensure that your design is practical, and will work on the web.
 Throughout the web design process, ensure that your website scales down to mobile, smaller screens, compressed web windows.
 If you’re struggling, speak to a developer to ensure that your vision will be a practical build.
 From my experience, the downfall of many designers is that they don’t engage a developer from the conception of a website design.

 Finally, when it reaches the developer, it’s a development nightmare.
 All of this could have been avoided if you just sought out a consultation from the very beginning

-Website Design Tip 5: Sketch out your layouts and be a team player:
+5. Sketch out your layouts and be a team player

 Before going into the design phase, use your content map and sketch out each page layout so that you get a feel for where content will fit and sit on your pages.
 Going through this process is an essentially crucial part as it will give you a general guide as to how to design will look and flow.
 Every house starts with a foundation first.